GoogleChrome/developer.chrome.com/site/en/docs/extensions/reference/fileBrowserHandler/index.md

 The Chrome OS file browser comes up when the user either presses Alt+Shift+M or connects an external storage device, such as an SD card, USB key, external drive, or digital camera.
 Besides showing the files on external devices, the file browser can also display files that the user has previously saved to the system.

 When the user selects one or more files, the file browser adds buttons representing the valid handlers for those files.
-For example, in the following screenshot, selecting a file with a ".jpg" suffix results in an "Upload to Picasa" button that the user can click.
+For example, in the following screenshot, selecting a file with a ".png" suffix results in an "Save to Gallery" button that the user can click.

 ![File browser screenshot](filebrowserhandler.png)